 Jersey remained in the ICU at the veterinary center for a full week.
 I visited her twice a day and stayed for the full visiting hours each time.
 Two hours in the morning and three hours every evening.

 The rest of my family had to get home to go to school and work, but I truly dropped everything else my life to be there for my dog.
+I bought clothes, rented a car and moved into an amazing friend’s guest room.
 I stopped writing and publishing blog posts.
-I bought clothes, rented a car, stayed with a friend, and worried.
+And I worried.

-Dr. Garofolo tested her every day for deep pain sensation to see if she was regaining any feeling in her hind legs.
+As the days passed, Dr. Garofolo tested her regularly for deep pain sensation to see if she was regaining any feeling in her hind legs.
 Every day was negative.

 Jersey was so happy to see me every day, and it warmed my heart to see her perk up every time Haiden and Piper came for the last few minutes of visiting hours.

 Jersey was discharged a week after surgery.
-I received lessons on how to express urine from her bladder.
+I was terrified.
+The surgical tech gave me lessons on how to express urine from her bladder.
 I also learned basic therapy exercises to maintain her muscles and range of motion while she healed.

 Paralyzed, For Life